hrcorval/behavex/README.md

 ## Parallel Test Executions

 BehaveX manages concurrent executions of Behave instances in multiple processes.
 You can perform parallel test executions by feature or scenario.
+When the parallel scheme is by scenario, the examples of a scenario outline are also executed in parallel.

 ### Examples:
 ```bash